MBBS in New Zealand 2025: Eligibility, Fees, Universities & Admission Guide

 Ans.
 Yes, New Zealand provides scholarships to its MBBS students.

 Ans.
-The university specific scholarships for students are University of Auckland International Student Excellence Scholarships and University of Otago International Master’s Scholarship.
+The university-specific scholarships for students are the University of Auckland International Student Excellence Scholarships and the University of Otago International Master’s Scholarship.

 Ques.
 What is the cost of studying MBBS in New Zealand?